AckerlyXu/heima/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-faq.md

 ### How do I do a VIP swap for virtual machine scale sets in the same subscription and same region?

 If you have two virtual machine scale sets with Azure Load Balancer front-ends, and they are in the same subscription and region, you could deallocate the public IP addresses from each one, and assign to the other.
 See [VIP Swap: Blue-green deployment in Azure Resource Manager](https://msftstack.wordpress.com/2017/02/24/vip-swap-blue-green-deployment-in-azure-resource-manager/) for example.
 This does imply a delay though as the resources are deallocated/allocated at the network level.
-Another option is to host your application with [Azure App service](https://www.azure.cn/home/features/app-service/) which provides support for fast switching between staging and production slots.
+A faster option is to use Azure Application Gateway with two backend pools, and a routing rule.
+Alternatively, you could host your application with [Azure App service](https://www.azure.cn/home/features/app-service/) which provides support for fast switching between staging and production slots.

 ### How do I specify a range of private IP addresses to use for static private IP address allocation?